 The D-Link DIR-880L is the company’s very first AC1900 router to hit the market more than two years ago, so how does it hold up against the rest of the modern day competition?

-While we do not like the idea of having the USB 3.0 port located on the left side of the D-Link DIR-880L, it is still a better idea than having it placed right at the back that is even less accessible.
+While we do not like the idea of having the USB 3.0 port located on the left side of the D-Link DIR-880L, it is still a better idea than having it placed right at the back like many other models out there.

 Versatile in placement